Parameters¶

 Any

-Specifies the AES encryption key size, in bits, used by Snowflake to encrypt/decrypt files stored in internal stages (for loading/unloading data).
+Specifies the AES encryption key size, in bits, used by Snowflake to encrypt/decrypt files stored on internal stages (for loading/unloading data) when you use the SNOWFLAKE_FULL encryption type.

 128